pfenninglab/halLiftover-postprocessing/README.md

 		chr8	55610183	55610190	peak0
 		```

-* -sFile: bed file of the halLiftover-ed result for each peak summit
+* -sFile: bed file of the peak summits file specified in -qFile mapped to the target species using halLiftover
 	* Line format must be: ` chr_name    peak_start    peak_end    peak_name`. halLiftover should output file conforming to this format.
-	* Last column must be of the format "peak[number]", for example, "peak0"
 	* Examples:
 		```
 		chr8	55609835	55609836	peak0